MortezaHagh/init_sim/readme.md

-# my_worlds package
+# init_sim package

+initialize gazebo world including robots and obstacles

+based on the initial_db object with 3 methods:
+  - by user (custom)
+  - from database
+  - from json file

+#

 - models
 - worlds
-  - world_03 for path planning
+- scripts
 - launch files
-  - launch worlds
-  - launch robot in the worlds